Last updated: June 2, 2021

 After you create your workflow with a webhook action, you can run a quick test with a dummy webhook URL.
 In your browser, navigate to https://webhook.site and copy the unique URL that is automatically created.
 In the Webhook URL field in your webhook action, paste the URL.

+Once the webhook action is triggered, a JSON response body will be sent to the webhook containing all information about the contact, including form submissions, list memberships, and all contact property values.
 The receiving system can then parse the JSON data, and use it for its own application.

 Please note: historical property values will only be returned in contact-based workflows.
 Webhooks used in all other workflow types will only return the most recent value.

 Where you've selected Request signature in the Authentication section for your Trigger a webhook action, HubSpot will populate the webhook with a X-HubSpot-Signature header with a SHA-256 hash of the concatenation of the app-secret for your application, the HTTP method, the URI, and the unparsed body.
 Learn more about this in the developers documentation.

 To verify that the requests received at your URL are from HubSpot:

 To send a marketing email through a workflows, you must create and save the email for automation.
 Using the...